Our eligibility checklist

 - A charitable dissolution clause (or ‘asset lock’) stating that on winding up the organisation’s net assets must be put towards a similar charitable purpose(s) to that of the organisation (which may include a named charitable organisation with a similar charitable purpose).

 - Suitable restraints on the provision of benefit to individuals.
 Assets should not be distributable to, or otherwise used for, the benefit of members or individuals beyond that which can reasonably be considered charitable.

 - If your governing document allows for the remuneration of any Board or management committee members (for example, if the lead member of staff is also a Board Member), then your organisation must comply with OSCR’s guidance on this.
 We will require the following:

-- Your organisation’s governing document must allow for only a minority of those on the Board or management committee to be remunerated for their services (as Trustees/Board Members/committee members or under contract).
+- Your organisation’s governing document must allow for only a minority of those on the Board or management committee (less than half) to be remunerated for their services (as Trustees/Board Members/committee members or under contract).

 - Information on the nature of the services to be provided in relation to the remuneration, level of remuneration and evidence of how this was agreed and by whom.